vrcAlbert/documentation-api/source/php/classes/tools_context.rst

 .. php:class:: Tools_Context

-	| Use for retreive informations on yours contexts, sites and languages.
+	| Provide static methods for work with yours contexts, sites and languages.
 	| Belongs to the namespace :php:ns:`Nos`

 .. seealso::